Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Write a script to download the encrypted snapshot, decrypt it using the AWS KMS encryption key used to encrypt the snapshot, then create a new volume in each account.
 - [x] Update the key policy to grant permission to the AWS KMS encryption key used to encrypt the snapshot with all relevant accounts, then share the snapshot with those accounts.
-- [ ] Create an Amazon EC2 instance based on the snapshot, then save the instance’s Amazon EBS volume as a snapshot and share it with the other accounts.
+- [ ] Create an Amazon EC2 instance based on the snapshot, then save the instance's Amazon EBS volume as a snapshot and share it with the other accounts.
 Require each account owner to create a new volume from that snapshot and encrypt it.
 - [ ] Create a new unencrypted RDS instance from the encrypted snapshot, connect to the instance using SSH/RDP. export the database contents into a file, then share this file with the other accounts.

-### A SysOps administrator has an AWS CloudFormation template of the company’s existing infrastructure in us-west-2.
+### A SysOps administrator has an AWS CloudFormation template of the company's existing infrastructure in us-west-2.
 The administrator attempts to use the template to launch a new stack in eu-west-1, but the stack only partially deploys, receives an error message, and then rolls back.
 Why would this template fail to deploy?
 (Select TWO.)

 - [ ] The template referenced an IAM user that is not available in eu-west-1.
 - [x] The template referenced an Amazon Machine Image (AMI) that is not available in eu-west-1.